sifteo/thundercracker/docs/doxygen/src/gfx.md

 ![](@ref bg2-matrix.png)

-You can think of the matrix as a set of instructions for the rendering engine:
+You can think of this matrix as a set of instructions for the rendering engine:

 - Start at virtual coordinate (cx, cy)
 - For every horizontal pixel on the display, add (xx, xy) to the virtual coordinate.